tc39/proposal-pattern-matching/README.md

-First, an iterator is obtained from the [matchable](#matchable): if the [matchable](#matchable) is itself iterable (exposed a `[Symbol.iterator]` method) that is used; if it's array-like, an array iterator is used.
+First, an iterator is obtained from the [matchable](#matchable): if the [matchable](#matchable) is itself iterable (exposed a `[Symbol.iterator]` method) that is used; if it’s array-like, an array iterator is used.

-Then, items are pulled from the iterator, and matched against the array pattern's corresponding nested patterns.
+Then, items are pulled from the iterator, and matched against the array pattern’s corresponding nested patterns.
 (Holes always match, introducing no bindings.)
 If any of these matches fail, the entire array pattern fails to match.